IWU-CS253/project-tree/docs/iteration_report_2.md

 that allows them to input their relationship descriptions into their own relationships.

-Due to various circumstances (a group member dropping, confusion with assignments (one of the issues made on Github wasn't clear that the delete and edit functions were meant to be two separate responsibilites, and there was some miscomunication as well), and just general reassignment)
+Due to various circumstances (a group member dropping, confusion with assignments (one of the issues made on Github wasn't clear that the delete and edit functions were meant to be two separate responsibilities, and there was some miscommunication as well), and just general reassignment)
-Our plan's responsibilites had to change.
+Our plan's responsibilities had to change.

 New Responsibilities
 ---------------------------